 Criterion 1: Mission

 The Mission Committee is responsible for ensuring the University's mission, which guides our operations, is clear and articulated publicly.
+Thank you to the following people for drafting the initial argument for Criterion 1:

 Name Title Unit Kristin Deal Interim Director Office of Diversity and Inclusion Cara DiEnno Associate Director Center for Community Engagement to advance Scholarship and Learning Allana Forte Assistant Vice Chancellor Enrollment Garret Glass Assistant Director, Production Newman Center Theresa Hernandez* Assistant Vice Chancellor, Campus Partnerships Information Technology Darrin Hicks* Professor, Communication Studies College of Arts, Humanities and Social Sciences Madeline Phipps Sr. Media Relations Specialist Department of Marketing and Communications Audrey Schiavone Teaching Assistant Professor Writing Program